-Statistical tests, such as histogram, entropy and correlation coefficient analysis, only give a necessary but not sufficient condition for security evaluation.
+\item \textit{Statistical attack}: Statistical tests, such as histogram, entropy and correlation coefficient analysis can only provide a necessary but not sufficient test for security evaluation.
 In other words, passing such tests cannot verify that the involved schemes are secure against various attacks \cite{cqli:Entropy:IEEEA18,Uhl:chaos:TIFS2018}.

-As shown in \cite{Uhl:chaos:TIFS2018}, the authors give several counterexamples, by constructing a obviously insecure encryption scheme that still perform well or passes the aforementioned tests.
+As shown in \cite{Uhl:chaos:TIFS2018}, several counterexamples are constructed to demonstrate that an obviously insecure encryption scheme can still perform well or can pass the aforementioned tests.
 In \cite{cqli:Entropy:IEEEA18}, a counterexample of image histogram analysis is given.
-These are enough to show that statistical tests cannot be used as a decisive criteria for judging security performance of an encryption scheme.
+These are enough to show that statistical tests cannot be used as the decisive criteria for evaluating the security performance of an encryption scheme.